jungjuseong/RokitEngine/README.md

 $ mingw32-make install

-The RokitEngine is a C++ console application for 3D printing GCode generation.
+The CuraEngine is a C++ console application for 3D printing GCode generation.
 It has been made as a better and faster alternative to the old Skeinforge engine.

-The RokitEngine is pure C++ and uses Clipper from http://www.angusj.com/delphi/clipper.php Furthermore it depends on libArcus by Ultimaker, which can be found at http://github.com/Ultimaker/libArcus
+The CuraEngine is pure C++ and uses Clipper from http://www.angusj.com/delphi/clipper.php Furthermore it depends on libArcus by Ultimaker, which can be found at http://github.com/Ultimaker/libArcus

 This is just a console application for GCode generation.
-For a full graphical application look at https://github.com/Ultimaker/Cura which is the graphical frontend for RokitEngine.
+For a full graphical application look at https://github.com/Ultimaker/Cura which is the graphical frontend for CuraEngine.

-The RokitEngine can be used seperately or in other applications.
+The CuraEngine can be used seperately or in other applications.
 Feel free to add it to your application.
 But please take note of the License.

 License
 =======
-RokitEngine is released under terms of the AGPLv3 License.
+CuraEngine is released under terms of the AGPLv3 License.
 Terms of the license can be found in the LICENSE file.
 Or at http://www.gnu.org/licenses/agpl.html

-But in general it boils down to: You need to share the source of any RokitEngine modifications if you make an application with the RokitEngine.
+But in general it boils down to: You need to share the source of any CuraEngine modifications if you make an application with the CuraEngine.
 (Even if you make a web-based slicer, you still need to share the source!)

 How to Install
 ==============
-1. Clone the repository from https://github.com/Ultimaker/RokitEngine.git (the URL at the right hand side of this page).
+1. Clone the repository from https://github.com/Ultimaker/CuraEngine.git (the URL at the right hand side of this page).
 2. Install Protobuf >= 3.0.0 (see below)
 3. Install libArcus (see https://github.com/Ultimaker/libArcus)

-In order to compile RokitEngine, either use CMake or start a project in your preferred IDE.
+In order to compile CuraEngine, either use CMake or start a project in your preferred IDE.
 CMake compilation:

-1. Navigate to the RokitEngine directory and execute the following commands
+1. Navigate to the CuraEngine directory and execute the following commands
 2. ```$ mkdir build && cd build```
 3. ```$ cmake ..```
 4. ```$ make```

 Project files generation:

-1. Navigate to the RokitEngine directory and execute the following commands
+1. Navigate to the CuraEngine directory and execute the following commands
 2. ```cmake . -G "CodeBlocks - Unix Makefiles"```
 3. (for a list of supported IDE's see http://www.cmake.org/Wiki/CMake_Generator_Specific_Information#Code::Blocks_Generator)

 Building with MSVC
 ------------------
-Building RokitEngine with the MSVC toolchain is similar to the cmake instructions above with a couple of extra options.
+Building CuraEngine with the MSVC toolchain is similar to the cmake instructions above with a couple of extra options.
 - If libArcus is not installed to a location on your PATH you will need to pass the install location of the library using ```-DCMAKE_PREFIX_PATH```.
 - If you wish to statically link the C runtime pass ```-DMSVC_STATIC_RUNTIME=ON``` when configuring using cmake.
     - Note that libArcus should also be built with this option as well or you will get linker errors.
-- Vcpkg may be used to install protobuf and cppunit (only required if you would like to build the RokitEngine test suite).
+- Vcpkg may be used to install protobuf and cppunit (only required if you would like to build the CuraEngine test suite).

 Installing Protobuf (Linux)
 -------------------
 1. Be sure to have libtool installed.
 2. Download protobuf from https://github.com/google/protobuf/releases (download ZIP and unZIP at desired location, or clone the repo).
-The protocol buffer is used for communication between the RokitEngine and the GUI.
+The protocol buffer is used for communication between the CuraEngine and the GUI.
 3. Run ```autogen.sh``` from the protobuf directory:
    ```$ ./autogen.sh```
 4. ```$ ./configure```